Banks vs. Credit Unions: Free Checking and 15 Other Reasons to Join RBFCU

 Here are 16 reasons why it’s better to join a credit union rather than going to a bank:

 1. The purpose of a credit union is to provide low-cost, often free, services to its members.
-RBFCU pays cash back to members — millions of dollars every year just for using a debit card.
+RBFCU pays cash back to members — millions of dollars every year when you use your CashBack Rewards Mastercard® credit card.
 Banks return millions, but that’s called a dividend to outside stockholders or Wall Street investment firms.

 2. Free checking accounts are one of those free services credit unions offer to members.
 At RBFCU, we call it Really Free Checking.
 No monthly maintenance fees, no minimum balances.
 Really free!